Rob-Rogers/passivearpscanner/README.md

     DNS Lookup: Optionally resolves IP addresses to DNS names for easier identification of network devices.
     Timestamps: Records first and last seen timestamps for each unique ARP response.
     Summary Logging: Periodically logs a summary of all ARP packets observed.
     Flexible Output: Supports logging to a file or standard output.
+Output is in JSON format.

 Dependencies